Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Simulation Evidence

 \subsection{Testing the Null Hypothesis of No Effect}

-If we set $\beta =0$, and by \eqref{effect_sim0}, $\Pi _{\tau }=0$ and so the null hypothesis of a zero effect holds.
+If we set $\beta =0$, $\Pi _{\tau }=0$ and so the null hypothesis of a zero effect holds.
 The test statistic $T_{2n}^{o}$ is constructed following equation \eqref{test_statistic_t2}.
-Because the test statistic does not involve estimating the density (and also $T_{1}$)$,$ the test has nontrivial power again $1/\sqrt{n}$-departures (i.e., $\beta =c/ \sqrt{n}$ for some $c\neq 0)$ from the null.
+Because the test statistic does not involve estimating the density (or $T_{1}$), the test has nontrivial power again $1/\sqrt{n}$-departures (i.e., $\beta =c/\sqrt{n}$ for some $c\neq 0)$ from the null.

 To simulate the power function of the nominal 5\% test, we consider a range of 25 values of $\beta $ between $-1$ and $1$.
-The endogeneity, governed by the parameter $\rho $, takes five values: 0, 0.25, 0.5, 0.75, and 0.9.
+The endogeneity, governed by the parameter $\varrho $, takes five values: 0, 0.25, 0.5, 0.75, and 0.9.
 We perform 1,000 simulations with 1,000 observations.
-For different values of $ \tau $, the power functions are shown below in Figure \ref{power_1}. \ The test has the desired level, except for the extreme quantile $\tau =0.1$ , where under high endogeneity, the rejection probability does not increase fast enough.
-Omitted is the power function for the median, $\tau =0.5$, which is basically indistinguishable from that of $\tau =0.4$.
-Furthermore, simulation results not reported here show that the power functions for $\tau =0.6,0.7,0.8,0.9$ are very similar to those of $\tau =0.4,0.3,0.2,0.1,$ respectively.
+For different values of $ \tau $, the power functions are shown below in Figure \ref{power_1}. \ The test has the desired null rejection probability, except for the extreme quantile $\tau =0.1$, where under high endogeneity, the rejection probability does not increase fast enough.
+The power function for the median, $\tau =0.5$, is not shown here as it is almost identical to that of $ \tau =0.4$.
+Furthermore, simulation results not reported here show that the power functions for $\tau =0.6,0.7,0.8,0.9$ are very similar to those of $ \tau =0.4,0.3,0.2,0.1,$ respectively.